owalrohit/ATM-interface-using-java/README.md

 # ATM-interface-using-java
-here is a java code for ATM command line interface which is developed in single class
+Here is a basic java code for ATM command line interface which is developed in single class